-Children’s Minnesota’s pharmacy residency program offers opportunities for both first and second-year residents.
+Children’s Minnesota’s pharmacy residency program offers opportunities for first year residents.
 The first year program is designed to provide residents with a wide variety of clinical and professional experiences in pediatrics.
-The second year program is designed to provide the residents with a year of more focused training in pediatrics.

 The purpose of our ASHP-accredited PGY1 residency program is to provide experience and knowledge which foster the development of skills to fulfill the challenges of evolving roles in pharmacy practice.
 Residents completing the pharmacy practice residency program at Children’s are able to: